 Remember, there is more than one path to every destination—you don’t have to major in chemistry to become a doctor, you don’t have to major in business to pursue a finance job, and you don’t have to study political science to become a lawyer.
 Even if you think you know, keep an open mind; there will be careers out there that don’t even exist yet by the time you graduate college.

-This informational essay on dual enrollment was written by Caroline Marapese, University of Notre Dame ‘20.
+This informational essay on college majors was written by Caroline Marapese, University of Notre Dame ‘20.
 If you want to get help with your college applications from Caroline or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.